NewbiksCube/ChatBotRPG/README.md

 A: Yes, support for this is planned in the near future.
 UI has some basic sound effects with more planned in the future.

-**Q: I started this through a development console and the output says (this/that/error etc).
+**Q: I started this through my dev console and the output says (this/that/error etc).
 Should I be concerned?**

-A: No. Ignore all the console output, that is only for the developer.
+A: No. Ignore all the console output, that is only for me at this time.

 **Q: It's hard to talk RPG without talking combat, or at least conflict.
 Is there a combat system, conflict resolution, player or NPC death?
 Consequences?**